 I was fortunate to grow up around the real estate business with my dad being a real estate broker/salesperson.
-As a kid I remember helping my dad with his business by stuffing envelopes, passing out marketing materials (notepads, flyers, and calendars) in the neighborhoods that he specialized in, and setting up/taking down signs for open houses.
-I would go through his library of real estate books and read as many as I could, especially the ones with a focus on real estate investing.
-I also loved playing the game Monopoly and was fascinated by the wealth creation that investing in real estate could provide.
+As a kid I remember helping my dad with his business by stuffing envelopes, passing out marketing materials in the neighborhoods that he specialized in, and setting up/taking down signs for open houses.
+I would go through his library of business books and read as many as I could, especially the ones with a focus on real estate investing (like Rich Dad Poor Dad).
+I also loved playing the game Monopoly and was fascinated by the wealth that could come from being a real estate investor.

-In May of 2016 I moved in with my girlfriend and converted my condo to a rental.
+In May of 2016 I converted my condo to a rental.
 I began marketing the property for rent and after carefully screening applicants I found a good fit in June of 2016, renting it out to tenants for $3,000/month.
 This past weekend marked my 1 year anniversary of renting out the property.
 After meeting with my tenants for an annual walk through and to sign a 12 month lease extension, I decided that I would share this story of how I became a real estate investor as well as the cash flow analysis below.

 Please note that I chose to exclude cash-on-cash return from the cash flow analysis since it was a principal residence to investment property conversion that I’ve owned for almost 6 years.
 I also excluded an IRR calculation since this is a simple cash flow analysis and I didn’t model in an asset disposition.

 Though it took me longer than I had planned to officially become a real estate investor, I feel good about where I’m at and am positioned well to acquire more investment properties and grow my portfolio.